jh-evans/readthedocs/docs/source/on_failure.rst

 Responding to Failure
 ---------------------

-When you call a function or method, that code is either going to give you the result you want or something else is going to happen and failures come in two types: tollerable and unrecoverable.
+When you call a function or method, that code is either going to give you the result you want or something else is going to happen and failures come in three types: normal, abnormal, process-wide.

-An example of a failure you can tolerate is when looking for a substring in a longer piece of text.
+An example of a normal failure is when looking for a substring in a longer piece of text.
 If you find it, the longer string conforms to what you need.
-Without the substring, you consider the longer text invalid and you can easily write code to reject use of the longer string.
-This failure situation is tolerable as the whole algorithm has not failed, just the lookup for the substring --- which is a natural part of checking the longer string for compliance.
-Importantly, this failure is a normal part of your algorithm.
+Without the substring, you consider the longer text invalid and you can easily write code to reject it.
+This failure situation is tolerable as only the lookup has failed, not the whole program.
+Importantly, this failure is a normal part of your code.

-Unrecoverable errors tend to stop your algorithm from making meaningful further progress.
+An abnormal error tends to stop your code from making meaningful further progress.
 An example is invoking a remote service.
-If the sevice cannot be accessed (you have no network access from your mobile device), your code will not receive a response from the service and any decision on what to do next in your algorithm cannot be made.
-All your code can do is fail in a way that does not adversely affect the rest of the algorithm, typically by logging the service outage.
+If the sevice cannot be accessed (there is no network access), your code cannot make any decision on what to do next.
+All your code can do is stop progress and log the failure.
+Importantly, your process keeps correctly executing.

+A process-wide failure is more serious.
+The abnoraml failure has prevented further progress by your process keeps going and is able to invoke the remote service again.
+A process-wide error is one that stops your whooe process from executing --- if your code only writes to disk and you can't, that's process-wide.

 spectrum of failure types